 3 INTERNATIONAL ATOMIC ENERGY AGENCY, Borehole Disposal Facilities for Radioactive Waste, IAEA Safety Standards Series No. SSG-1, IAEA, Vienna (2009).

-Radioactive Sources [7] and with the supplementary Guidance on the Management of Disused Radioactive Sources [8].
+Radioactive Waste Management [6], with the Code of Conduct on the Safety and Security of Radioactive Sources [7] and with the supplementary Guidance on the Management of Disused Radioactive Sources [8].

 OBJECTIVE